KarstenSiemer/Open-Airfilter/README.md

 * HEPA-Filter
   * Mine is square (17 x 17 x 6 cm)
   * I'd recomment one with four stages of filtration (Pre-Filter, HEPA-Filter, Carbon-Filter, Sterilization-Cotton)
-* Some eva feed to put the wooden box on
+* Some eva feet to put the wooden box on
 * A box to place the components in (i used wood)
+  * This is more simple than it appears.
+By box is basically a canal with some standoffs infront and behind the filter.
+This fixates the filter and the fans and also places the fans directly into the middle of the filter, because they are a bit smaller than the filter
 * Optional: CCS811 HDC1080 sensor
   * Nice way to get even more information about the air you breath in every day.
 * Optional: Breadboard